peteroupc/peteroupc.github.io/colorgen.md

 The **red-green-blue (RGB) color model** is the most commonly seen color model in mainstream computer programming.

-The RGB model is ideally based on the intensity that "red", "green", and "blue" dots of light should have in order to reproduce certain colors on electronic displays.<sup>[**(8)**](#Note8)</sup> The RGB model is a cube with one vertex set to "black", the opposite vertex set to "white", and the remaining vertices set to "red", "green", "blue", "cyan", "yellow", and "magenta".
+The RGB model is ideally based on the intensity that "red", "green", and "blue" dots of light should have in order to reproduce certain colors on display devices.<sup>[**(8)**](#Note8)</sup> The RGB model is a cube with one vertex set to "black", the opposite vertex set to "white", and the remaining vertices set to "red", "green", "blue", "cyan", "yellow", and "magenta".

 There are many [**RGB color spaces**](#RGB_Color_Spaces), not just one.